SergeyTsalkov/brooce/CONFIG.md

 ### `file_output_log.enable`
 By default, job stdout/stderr is only logged to redis for review through the web interface.
 If you turn this on, the `~/.brooce` folder will get a logfile for every worker.

-### `redis_output_log.drop_done` / `redis_output_log.drop_failed`
-By default, we keep the logs for every job and store those logs in redis for access through the web interface.
-To save space, you can have those logs purged for jobs that succeed, or jobs that fail, or both.

-### `redis_output_log.expire_after`
-By default, job logs stored in redis expire after a week.
-You can change that here, in seconds.

-### `job_results.drop_done` / `job_results.drop_failed`
-By default, we store the name of each completed job in redis for later review through the web interface.
-You can drop those records for succeeded jobs, or failed jobs, or both.

 ### `redis.host` / `redis.password`
 The hostname and password to access your redis server.
 Defaults to localhost and no-password.